gleannyc/documentation/docs/guides/quickstart/index.md

     !!! info "Using a SQL Query"

-        Ideally, each Glean data model is based on an underlying data table.
-If the data in your database isn't quite in the right format, it's possible to specify an underlying query that will run as you explore data.
+        Each Glean data model is based on an underlying data table.
+If the data in your data isn't quite in the right format, it's possible to specify an underlying query as the basis for your data model.

 3. Define the data model
     1. Edit the name of the data model by clicking the edit button `✏️` next to the name